IlkomUNJ/io-uring-reverse-engineering-group-3-iouring/source_information.md

 Implements a simple lockless singly-linked list, used for efficient communication between threads in the kernel.

 ### splice.h
-Declares splice operation handlers and internal helper functions for zero-copy data movement.
+Declares internal handlers and helpers for zero-copy operations like splice, tee, and vmsplice.
+Enables efficient data movement between file descriptors without copying through user space.

 ### sqpoll.h
 Defines functions and macros related to the submission queue polling feature, including management of the SQPOLL thread.